 Julia Gardiner Tyler

-The darling of the capital, Julia Gardiner Tyler was the second wife of 10th President John Tyler and became First Lady from 1844 to 1845 after a secret engagement and wedding.
+The darling of the capital, Julia Gardiner Tyler was the second wife of the tenth President, John Tyler.
+She became First Lady from 1844 to 1845 after their secret engagement and wedding.

 “I grieve my love a belle should be,” sighed one of Julia Gardiner’s innumerable admirers in 1840; at the age of 20 she was already famous as the “Rose of Long Island.”

 Daughter of Juliana McLachlan and David Gardiner, descendant of prominent and wealthy New York families, Julia was trained from earliest childhood for a life in society; she made her debut at 15.
 A European tour with her family gave her new glimpses of social splendors.
 Late in 1842 the Gardiners went to Washington for the winter social season, and Julia became the undisputed darling of the capital.
 Her beauty and her practiced charm attracted the most eminent men in the city, among them President Tyler, a widower since September.